fyhertz/spydroid-ipcamera/README.md

 * Check out the feature list to see what Spydroid is capable of :) And If you have questions, check out the [FAQ FAQ].

-* If you enjoyed Spydroid, or its source code (that I've tried to make as clear as possible), [https://market.android.com/details?id=net.majorkernelpanic.spydroid please rate the app on Google Play], I would reallllly realllly appreciate :) And if you go and like [http://www.facebook.com/spydroidipcamera the facebook page], you will be rewarded with all my gratitude :p
+* If you enjoyed Spydroid, or its source code, [please rate the app on Google Play](https://market.android.com/details?id=net.majorkernelpanic.spydroid), I would really appreciate :) And if you go and like [the facebook page](http://www.facebook.com/spydroidipcamera), you will be rewarded with all my gratitude :p

 # Features